IamIremIdil/IamIremIdil/README.md

 <br/>
-_My internship projects are company property , happy to discuss architecture and approach over email or in an interview :)_
+• My internship projects are company property , happy to discuss architecture and approach over email or in an interview

-✦ &nbsp; **Stack**
+**Stack**

 Python · JavaScript · Node.js ·  MongoDB · Docker · n8n · Qdrant · SQLite